 I was actively engaged in mechatronic projects as a sophomore and participated in various national level competitions.
-One of the projects I did on the development of Remote controlled boats for a highly constrained event at IISc, Bangalore captured my interest in electronics and controls.
+One of the projects I did on the development of Remote Controlled Boats for a highly constrained event at IISc Bangalore, captured my interest in electronics and controls.
 The RC Boat consisted of twin propellers including a transmitter and receiver which were completely developed in-house.
 We finally secured third place which boosted my confidence further.
 Later I was elected as vice-captain for developing an Electric hybrid Go-Kart with ~20 members and we attained 11th position among the 100+ teams.
 Also, as a hobby project I learned to work on an Arduino with various sensors and actuators.
 At this point, I realized my interest lay in automation and controls and hence actively started looking for opportunities.

 How did you plan the steps to get into the career you wanted?
 Or how did you make a transition to a new career?
 Tell us about your career path

-A major turning point in my career was after I joined my under graduation.
+A major turning point in my career was after I joined TCE for my under graduation.
 As a fresher, I had the opportunity to apply for the Collaborative Education Program, exclusively developed at my college, for mechanical and electrical engineers.
 This program was introduced by TVS Motors, a leading automotive industry in India.

 The main objective of the Industry-Institute collaborative program was to bridge the gap for a student in becoming an engineer.
 After rigorous selection procedures for a couple of days including technical, psychometric, group discussions and personal interview, I was fortunate to get selected for the program.
 Among the ~240 participants, the shortlisted 18 of us were provided with the offer.
 This program enabled us to complete for merit scholarship including tuition and living expenses, a technical internship at the end of the semester and opportunity to join the company as an engineer.
 The technical and personal learning I gained were humongous and dense.

 Hailing from a Mechanical background, I understood that to become a mechatronics engineer, other vital control and programming skills were required.
 I started opting for related electives and participated in inter-departmental projects.
-Also, the collaborative education program helped me with special classes to build my electrical skills.
+Also, the collaborative education program helped me, with special classes, to build my electrical skills.

 Internship at company TVS Motors (2012-16) – The initial internships offered in the collaborative education program were mainly focused on identifying my area of interest and soft skill development.
 During the third semester, the internship was focused more on technical skills like fundamentals of Electronics in automobiles.
 Topics like motors and ECU’s were most interesting and helped me understand the interaction between mechanical and electronic systems.
 Later, a crash course was arranged in mechatronics for developing a ball shooter and line following bot.
 The successful completion of both the projects pruned me better in becoming a mechatronics engineer.
-My major technical learnings were understanding the electro-mechanical overlap of systems and working efficiently with them.
+My major technical learnings were understanding the overlap of electro-mechanical systems and working efficiently with them.